Astron/Astron/doc/protocol/19-messagedirector.md

 >
 > The sender is the channel (typically representing the participant who sends the message)
 > that the post removes should be tied to.
 This field is only used to be able to clear a
 > bundle of post removes for a particular sender.
-Unlike other messages, post removes should
+Unlike other messages, post removes
-> not be sent by Roles or AIs with a feigned sender -- the post remove is only sent when the
+> MUST NOT be sent by Roles or AIs with a feigned sender -- the post remove is only sent
-> participant that sent it disconnects.
+> when the participant that sent it disconnects.
 >
 > The second argument to CONTROL_ADD_POST_REMOVE is a blob; the blob contains a
 > message, minus the length tag (since the blob already includes a length tag